MIT-IR/simeon/README.rst

 1. Please note that SQL bundles are quite large when split up, so consider using the ``-c`` or ``--courses`` option when invoking ``simeon download -S`` or ``simeon split`` to make sure that you limit the splitting to a set of course IDs.
+You may also use the ``--clistings-file`` option, which expects a txt file of course IDs;
-Otherwise, ``simeon`` may end up failing to complete the split operation due to exhausted system resources (storage to be specific).
+   one ID per line.
+If the aforementioned options are not used, ``simeon`` may end up failing to complete the split operation due to exhausted system resources (storage to be specific).

 2. ``simeon download`` with file types ``log`` and ``email`` will both download and decrypt the files matching the given criteria.
 If the